KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     *   `helm install <your-release-name> <chart-repo>/<chart-name>`: Install a chart (e.g., `helm install happy-panda bitnami/wordpress`).
     *   `helm list`: List all releases in the current namespace.
     *   `helm uninstall <your-release-name>`: Uninstall a release.

+### Common Ecosystem Tools

+While not part of the core Kubernetes project, several third-party tools are widely used in the ecosystem to extend its functionality.

+*   **Kubecost**: An open-source tool for monitoring and managing the cost efficiency of applications deployed on Kubernetes.
+It breaks down costs by Kubernetes concepts like namespace, deployment, or label, helping teams understand and optimize their cloud spending.
+*   **Kustomize**: A template-free tool for customizing Kubernetes object configuration.
+It's built into `kubectl` and allows you to manage application configurations using patch files without modifying original YAMLs.
+*   **k9s**: A terminal-based UI to manage Kubernetes clusters.
+It provides a fast and efficient way to navigate, observe, and manage deployed applications in real-time.
+*   **k3s**: A lightweight, certified Kubernetes distribution.
+It's packaged as a single small binary, designed for resource-constrained environments like Edge and IoT.
+*   **Rook**: An open-source cloud-native storage orchestrator for Kubernetes.
+It turns distributed storage systems like Ceph into self-managing, self-scaling, and self-healing storage services.
+*   **kOps (Kubernetes Operations)**: A tool for creating, destroying, upgrading, and maintaining production-grade, highly available Kubernetes clusters from the command line, with strong support for cloud providers like AWS.

 ### Custom Resource Definitions (CRDs) in Kubernetes